maharshoaib786/Traffic-Bot-Pro/README.md

 # Traffic Bot Pro Toolkit

-Traffic Bot Pro Toolkit is a Python-based automation framework inspired by the feature set of [Traffic Bot Pro](https://www.trafficbotpro.com/).
+Traffic Bot Pro Toolkit is a Python-based automation framework inspired by the feature set of [Traffic Bot Pro].
 It enables you to simulate organic traffic visits, rotate proxies and user agents, schedule repeat campaigns and collect metrics for each run.

 > **Disclaimer:** Use automated traffic responsibly.
 Many platforms prohibit artificial traffic generation.
 Ensure you comply with the terms of service and local regulations for any site you target.